Duration

 Wild camping: We will be spending a lot of time in remote areas during this tour and for most of the trekking sections we will be wild camping.
 Wild camping is one of the top reasons to visit Mongolia as it is completely free to roam meaning we can pitch our tents anywhere and pick only the best places to stay.
 There is also almost no light pollution, very little cloud cover and most of the country is at over 1500m which makes Mongolia one of the best locations on earth for stargazing.
 While wild camping food will be cooked for you by our chef on the campfire.
 The campfire will be kept lit into the night for you to stay up and see the stars or tell stories with your fellow travellers.
 Tents are provided but please bring your own sleeping bags or roll mats.

-Temperatures and Weather: Mongolia is known as “The Land of Blue Sky” due to its low annual rainfall and its affinity for beautifully blue cloudless skies.
+Temperatures and weather: Mongolia is known as “The Land of Blue Sky” due to its low annual rainfall and its affinity for beautifully blue cloudless skies.
 The weather can change quickly however and the summer months of June, July and August do see more rainfall so we still recommend waterproofs as we will be spending a lot of time outdoors.
 More often than not the weather is glorious but best be prepared.
-Daytime temperatures during the summer range between 20℃ and 30℃ but the nights can get cold and they can range as much as 5℃ to 20℃.
+Daytime temperatures during the summer range between 20℃ and 30℃ but the nights can get cold and they can range as much as 5℃ to 15℃.
 The lower temperatures tend to occur early (May-June) and late in the season (August-September) and altitude is a factor.
-We recommend bringing a four-seasons sleeping bag and roll mat with you in case the nights do get chilly.
-We often bring extra bedding for anyone who does get cold but please do not rely on this.
+We recommend bringing lots of warm clothing and a four-seasons sleeping bag and roll mat with you in case the nights do get chilly.
+We often bring extra bedding for anyone who does get cold but please do not rely on this and let us know ahead of time if you need help with camping gear.

 If you would like to know more about this tour please give us a call.
 We are always happy to answer your questions.